bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

 ## VS Code configuration

 - Install the `prettier` and `eslint` VS Code extensions using the extensions panel (`Command` + `Shift` + `X`)
-- Make sure `eslint` is installed globally (normally you can use the dev dependency in the repo but because CRA hides it up, VS Code can't find the local binary)
 - Press `Command` + `Shift` + `P` then search for Open Settings (JSON) (if you can't find it, try [things mentioned here](https://stackoverflow.com/questions/54785520/vs-code-how-to-open-json-settings-with-defaults))
+- Make sure `eslint` is installed globally using `npm install -g eslint` or `yarn global add eslint`

+> Normally you don't need to do a global install and you can use the ESLint dev dependency in your repository but because CRA hides it up, VS Code can't find the local binary

 Now we'll get ESLint and Prettier to perform their magic everytime you save a file.
 Add the following to your `settings.json`: